Head of Public Services & Adjunct Assistant Professor of Legal Research

 1978, B.A., History, graduated magna cum laude, Spalding University, Louisville KY

-Mr. Esposito has been active in the American Association of Law Libraries, having served on its Government Relations Committee, Copyright Committee, and Vendor Relations Committees.
+Mr. Esposito has been active in the American Association of Law Libraries, having served on its Government Relations, Copyright, Vendor Relations, and Law Library Journal and AALL Spectrum Committees.
 He is also a member of the Computer Assisted Legal Instruction (CALI) Editorial Board and the author of two CALI legal research lessons.

 - Commentaries on Hicks’ ‘Teaching Legal Bibliography’: With an Addendum by Robert Berring, 28 Legal Reference Services Q. 9 (2009) (co-author, with Michael Chiorazzi).

 - Collection Development in the Twenty-First Century Law Library: A Bibliographic Essay, in Beyond the Books: People, Politics, and Librarianship 65 (Leslie A. Lee & Michelle M. Wu eds., 2007).